 It All Starts With Two Key Ingredients

-To fully understand the differences between a latte, cappuccino and macchiato, it’s important to understand what goes into each drink.
+To fully understand the latte vs cappuccino vs macchiato question, it’s important to understand what goes into each coffee beverage.
 They all have two primary ingredients: espresso and milk.

 The volume, proportions and methods used to combine the espresso and milk differ.
-That’s where the differences come in.
+That’s where things get interesting.
 Let’s take a closer look.

 Espresso

-Espresso is made by forcing steam, with a minimum of 9 bar of pressure, through a portafilter that contains 7 grams (0.24 ounces) of finely ground coffee beans.
-A single shot of espresso, as it’s called, contains 25 ml (0.84 oz) of espresso.
+Espresso is made by forcing water under 9 bar of pressure through a compacted bed of finely ground coffee beans.
+A single shot of espresso should have a volume of around 0.8 ounces (25 milliliters).

-A double shot is made in the same way, just with 14 grams (0.48 ounces) of ground coffee beans.
+A double shot is made in the same way, just with double the amount of ground coffee beans.

 In coffee shops, you’ll often hear people ordering either a single shot or double shot of espresso to drink by itself, or commonly in conjunction with a latte, cappuccino or macchiato.

-As a rule of thumb, people in Europe are more apt to drink straight espresso, whereas people in the United States tend to want their espresso inside of a drink that uses milk.
+As a rule of thumb, people in Europe are more apt to drink straight espresso, whereas many people in the United States tend to like to tame the intense coffee flavor with a generous amount of steamed milk.
 Check out my article on French Coffee Culture for more background on this topic.

 U.S. coffee culture generally regards a shot as one fluid ounce.
-Call me a purist, but I prefer the Italian style of 20 to 25 milliliters (0.7–0.8 ounces).
-The factory settings on most super automatic espresso machines are also for one ounce espressos but you can always adjust those.
+Call me a purist, but I prefer the Italian style of 20 to 25 milliliters (0.7 to 0.8 ounces).
+The factory settings on most super automatic espresso machines are also for 1-ounce espressos but you can always adjust those.

 Milk